grammarly/gector/README.md

 - `special_tokens_fix` to reproduce some reported results of pretrained models

 For evaluation use [M^2Scorer](https://github.com/nusnlp/m2scorer) and [ERRANT](https://github.com/chrisjbryant/errant).

+## Parameters for training

+We described all parameters that we use for training and evaluating [here](https://github.com/grammarly/gector/blob/master/docs/training_parameters.md).

 ## Citation
 If you find this work is useful for your research, please cite our paper:
 ```